 Another castle?!
 Well, kind of.
-While Penryhn looks like a castle, it is actually just as massive home that has had the facade designed to LOOK like a castle.
+While Penryhn looks like a castle, it is actually just a massive home that has had the facade designed to LOOK like a castle.

 Beaumaris Castle at Penmon Point

-Its time to start the coastal drive around the Anglesey Island!
+It’s time to start the coastal drive around Anglesey Island!
 After you’ve crossed the bridge, turn right and head toward Penmon Point at the corner of the island.
 There is a small town called Beaumaris here with another interesting, moated castle.